 New York City (Botanical Garden station): The Bronx features some of NYC’s best leaf peeping and nowhere is that more true than at the New York Botanical Garden (across the street from the station), where you’ll be dazzled by a brilliant 250-acre display of changing leaves in brilliant shades of orange, crimson, and gold.
 Take the Wild Asia Monorail ride at the neighboring Bronx Zoo for stunning foliage and exotic animal sightings.

-Additionally, in late October and early November, Metro-North runs additional fall foliage “leaf peeper” trains on the Hudson Line.
 The two-hour train rides travel along the Hudson River's eastern edge, offering impressive views of the 540-foot Palisades cliffs and endless miles of bright autumn foliage.

 Take a Scenic Train Ride on a Historic Railway